Art is a part of all our lives, wherever we go, whatever we see. What we do now tells about the culture of today wherever we happen to be.

 I will appreciate it if you tell me what your particular interests are.

--- Think of the head as being shaped like an egg and draw light lines as shown on the illustration.
+The illustration shows you the distances between features of the head.-- Think of the head as being shaped like an egg and draw light lines as shown on the illustration.

 -- Notice that the ear is between the eyes and the base of the nose.